-- Required environmental mitigation for projects funded by ICE - Storm drains/catch basins/detention basins/bioswales/other pollutant discharge mitigation devices - Sound walls (in conjunction with roadway improvement mitigation measures) - Aesthetic improvements including landscaping within the project right-of-way (eligible improvements up to 10 percent of construction costs, provided costs are reasonable for the transportation benefit) - Signal equipment (as incidental component of program), including the installation or upgrade of pedestrian countdown heads - Bicycle detection systems - Rehabilitation and/or resurfacing of existing pavement when necessitated by proposed improvement (such as change in profile and cross section) - Improvements to private property if part of a right-of-way settlement agreement - Utility relocation where the serving utility has prior rights as evidenced by a recorded legal document and are located within the roadway right-of-way. - Roadway grading within the right-of-way (inclusive of any temporary construction easements and/or right-of-way agreement related improvements) should not exceed a depth for normal roadway excavation (e.g. structural section).
+- Required environmental mitigation for projects funded by ICE - Storm drains/catch basins/detention basins/bioswales/other pollutant discharge mitigation devices - Sound walls (in conjunction with roadway improvement mitigation measures) - Aesthetic improvements including landscaping within the project ROW (eligible improvements up to 10 percent (10%) of construction costs, provided costs are reasonable for the transportation benefit) - Signal equipment (as incidental component of program), including the installation or upgrade of pedestrian countdown heads - Bicycle detection systems - Rehabilitation and/or resurfacing of existing pavement when necessitated by proposed improvement (such as change in profile and cross section) - Improvements to private property if part of a ROW settlement agreement - Utility relocation where the serving utility has prior rights as evidenced by a recorded legal document and are located within the roadway right-of-way. - Roadway grading within the ROW (inclusive of any TCEs and/or ROW agreement related improvements) should not exceed a depth for normal roadway excavation (e.g. structural section).
 Additional grading (e.g. over excavation for poor soil conditions) will be considered on a case by case basis.
-Agencies shall provide supporting documentation (e.g. soils reports, right-of-way agreements) to justify the additional grading.
+Agencies shall provide supporting documentation (e.g. soils reports, ROW agreements) to justify the additional grading.